SModelS/smodels/docs/manual/source/DatabaseStructure.rst

 in the grid.

+.. [*] Prompt results are all those which assumes all decays to be prompt and the last BSM particle to be stable (or decay outside the detector).
+       Searches for heavy stable charged particles (HSCPs), for instance, are classified as *prompt*, since the HSCP is assumed to decay outside the detector.
+Displaced results on the other hand require at least one decay to take place inside the detector.

-.. [#] An obvious exception are searches for long-lived particles with displaced decays.
+.. [*] An obvious exception are searches for long-lived particles with displaced decays.